Update: Pachamama has been changed to Tiwanaku.

 Revealing this information potentially rewards a nice amount of Victory Points (VP) if they can plan the exploration effectively.
 Additionally, players can guess which crops grow on the revealed landscape tile.
 If their guess is correct, they gain VP; when not, then they lose VP.

-As mentioned, Pachamama is basically a competitive puzzle game.
+As mentioned, Tiwanaku is basically a competitive puzzle game.
 The setup is based on which scenario the players want to play.

 Using the big disc, they reveal and check whether their deduction is correct or not.
 We tried a preset demo setup, but the final copy will have a set of other scenarios to play.

 To be fair, I am not a fan of puzzles.
 But I enjoy the competitiveness of Tiwanaku.
 Our first few rounds were full of explorations and blind guess.
 It was to be expected because we didn’t really have much reliable information to make the correct deduction.
 Along the game, when some information were revealed, we could deduce better, or maybe made some educated guess.